mpievolbio-scicomp/cancer_sim/README.md

 High-level functionality
 -------------------------
 ### Setting the simulation parameters
-The parameters of the cancer simulation are given via a python module or programmatically via the `CancerSimulationParameters` class.
+The parameters of the cancer simulation are specified in a python module or programmatically via the `CancerSimulationParameters` class.
 A documented example `params.py` is included in the source code (under `casim/params.py`) and reproduced here: